Don’t Skip the Flu Shot: Soothe Your Child with These Distraction Techniques

 Our child-life specialists here at Nationwide Children’s break distraction techniques down into age-specific, evidenced-based techniques:

-Younger children (2-6 years old): As parents, we find ways to use technology to our advantage, and this is definitely one of those times when it helps!
+Consider using technology to your advantage.
 Younger kids like videos and music, singing, and special positioning to keep calm.
 This age group also likes to have opportunities for choice and control, like choosing whether they want to watch an injection or not, deciding which arm is used, and having a role like holding their bandage.

 Pediatric News You Can Use From America’s Largest Pediatric Hospital and Research Center